midnightprioriem/pagedjs/README.md

 ## NPM Module

-Paged.js requires the Ghostscript development library to be installed:
+Paged.js requires the Ghostscript development library to be installed.

 On Debian based systems: